bradipao/bradipao.github.io/grafx/fractals/sierpinski-3d.md

 If you take the first two iterations of the figure above, you understand that "the way to call itself" means literally repeating three time the function call to itself, but after moving in one of the three vertexes (translate() in openSCAD) and halving the size (we need a parameter to propagate size of triangle through iterations).
 The "condition to stop iteration" is managed passing other two parameters to the function, the first represents the current iteration cycle, the secondo is the maximum iteration cycle.
 When current cycle is equal to maximum cycle, instead of calling itself, triangle is drawn.

-The result of this openSCAD code is the following_
+The result of this openSCAD code is the following:

 ![Sierpinski 2D](img/sierpinski2D_openscad.png)